jlock26/JonathanLockwoodAzure/README.md

  * Replace **groupname** and **storagename** with their respective values
  * Replace **storagekey** with the **key1** value from the previous step
  * Replace **clustername**, **admin**, **httppassword**, **sshuser**, **sshuserpassword**, and **clustername** with unique values for each

+ > Note: This process will take ~10 minutes

 ## Submit a Hive job script to the cluster
 1. Connect with SSH